 about judging your clients, oftentimes creates a dichotomy and is easier said

-then done.
-An example of this may be found in public assistance staff, that are
+than done.
+An example of this may be found in public assistance staff that are

 example of the personal values-versus-objectivity conflict is often found in the